New Source Review Permitting Improvement Act

 Bill Summary

-**Key Provisions & Changes to Existing Law:** The bill amends sections 111, 169, and 171 of the Clean Air Act to redefine what constitutes a modification or construction.
-The changes are designed to exclude certain types of modifications from triggering New Source Review (NSR) permits, which would otherwise require facilities to install pollution controls.
+**Key Provisions & Changes to Existing Law:** The bill amends sections 111, 169, and 171 of the Clean Air Act to redefine what constitutes a "modification" or "construction."
+The changes are designed to make it easier for industries to avoid triggering New Source Review (NSR) permits, which require facilities to install pollution controls when they modify or expand operations.
+The bill's language is a masterclass in obfuscation, but the gist is that it creates loopholes for polluters to exploit.

 Related Topics